irbull/toro/src/content/blog/2025/j2v8-build-updates/j2v8-build-updates.md

 This work was deep, unglamorous infrastructure engineering: updating compilers, patching toolchains, fixing missing symbols, modernizing scripts, and making cross-platform builds actually work.

-But the result is a significantly healthier foundation for anyone embedding V8 through Java.
+But the result is a **much healthier, future-proof J2V8** that now works cleanly on:

+- Modern Android devices (16K pages)
+- macOS ARM
+- Linux
+- Multi-ABI Android builds

+If you're integrating Java and JavaScript in performance-sensitive environments, J2V8 remains a powerful tool and now it’s ready for 2025.